lucaspape/libvirt-graceful-shutdown/README.md

 Enable service using `systemctl enable libvirt-shutdown@VMNAME`
 Start service using `systemctl start libvirt-shutdown@VMNAME`

 Replace VMNAME with the name of your libvirt domain

+The systemd service also executes hooks before the VM shuts down
+Place your hook into `/etc/virt-pre-shutdown-hooks/VMNAME` and make it executable
+This is useful for umounting network shares the VM provides before the VM shuts down.